Spiritual Development for all Pupils

 The course structure and timing:

 Spiritual Development for All Pupils is a ten-hour, online course.
-The course has three modules and involves Readings, Videos and Interactive Learning Tasks – discussions and reflection exercise that are an application of the learning to the participant’s school situation.
+The course has three modules and involves Readings, Videos and Interactive Learning Tasks – discussions and reflection exercises that are an application of the learning to the participant’s school situation.

 Explicit course outcomes: